nmtvijay/Improving-Traffic-Flow-with-Deep-RL/README.md

 # Improving-Traffic-Flow-with-Deep-RL

 We implement and explore Action specific Recurrent Deep Q networks(ADRQN) and compare them with Action specific Deep Q networks(ADQN) on a toy problem of traffic flow control.
 The framework is also an attempt at comparing different action selection exploration strategies in this setting of ADRQNs.
-A detailed report can be found here [summary](https://vihang-ag.github.io/pdfs/Project_report.pdf)
+A detailed report can be found here: [summary](https://vihang-ag.github.io/pdfs/Project_report.pdf)